Hancock Stadium: History

 For many years, Hancock Stadium was the home of the Illinois High School football championships.
 The games moved in 1999.
+As new bid took place in 2022.
+Hancock Stadium is hosting the Illinois High School State Football Championships from 2023-2028.

 Renovation

 In 2000 the Kaufman Football Building was opened.
 This facility is now the home to the players and coaches.
 In recent years, Redbird football has enjoyed a resurgence of spirit and success, all bringing attention to the ailing facility.
 Under the leadership of athletic director (Gary Friedman) and university president (Dr. Al Bowman), plans detailing the Hancock Stadium Stadium renovations were unveiled in 2013.

-The plans boast upgrades to the design of the new east-side grandstand, bleacher-back seating on the entire new east-side grandstand, wide and spacious concourse, entirely new concession and restroom facilities, premium seating options, including 500+ chairback club seats, 5,500 sq. ft, indoor club accessible to club seat holders and 7 suites, state-of-the-art press level above the indoor club, Redbird Team Store, where fans can purchase ISU gear, a brand new ticket office to improve the fan experience on game days, and a new sound system and scoreboard (if funding allows).
+The plans boast upgrades to the design of the new east-side grandstand, bleacher-back seating on the new east-side grandstand, concourse, new concession and restroom facilities, premium seating options, including 500+ chairback club seats, 5,500 sq. ft, indoor club accessible to club seat holders and 7 suites, press level above the indoor club, Redbird Team Store, where fans can purchase ISU gear, a new ticket office, and a new sound system and scoreboard (if funding allows).
 Newly renovated Hancock Stadium's capacity is 13,391 The estimated cost of the Hancock Stadium renovation is $20 million.

 In the summer of 2011, the south bleachers of the stadium were removed to potentially start the first phase of renovations.
 Also fiberglass bleachers are a thing of the past, as new metal bleachers were installed on the west side of Hancock Stadium in August 2011.